hhru/api/docs_eng/employer_negotiations.md

 pages | number | Number of pages with messages ( ≥ 1 )
 per_page | number | Number of messages per page ( > 0 )
 page | number | Number of the current page ( ≥ 0 )

+Messages are sorted in the following order: the oldest message is first and the newest last.

 <a name="negotiations-message-item"></a>
 The `items` entity contains message data: